Smith Lake, Minnesota

 Smith Lake is an unincorporated community in Middleville Township, Wright County, Minnesota, United States.
 The community is located along Wright County Road 5 near 50th Street SW.
 Nearby places include Cokato and Howard Lake.

+History

 Smith Lake was platted in 1869, and named after nearby Smith Lake.
 A post office was established at Smith Lake in 1871, and remained in operation until 1914.